Mazatech/amanithsvg-website/_docs/tut/001-tut1-libgdx-game-example.md

 ---
 layout: default
-title: "LibGDX - game example"
+title: "libGDX - game example"
 date: 2018-01-01 08:00:00 +0100
 chapter: 1
 categories: [tut]
 ---

-# LibGDX memory game example
+# libGDX memory game example

-In this tutorial, we will create a simple prototype of a memory-like game, using [libGDX](http://libgdx.badlogicgames.com) and the relative [AmanithSVG binding API]({{site.url}}/docs/binding/003-libgdx.html).
+In this tutorial, we will create a simple prototype of a memory-like game, using [libGDX](https://libgdx.com) and the relative [AmanithSVG binding API]({{site.url}}/docs/binding/003-libgdx.html).
+We will create the project following the [official guide](https://libgdx.com/wiki/start/project-generation).

-We will create the project following the [official guide](http://libgdx.badlogicgames.com/documentation/gettingstarted/Creating%20Projects.html).
+The complete project can be found [here](http://github.com/Mazatech/amanithsvg-sdk/tree/master/examples/libgdx/gameCards)

 ---